What is trauma?

 What to Expect in a Trauma-Informed Hypnotherapy Session

-After your session, you might feel relaxed and refreshed.
-Some people notice changes immediately, while for others, it may take a few sessions.
-It’s important to reflect on your experience and maintain open communication with your hypnotherapist.
+After the session, many people feel calm and refreshed.
+Some notice change immediately, while for others, it may unfold gradually over multiple sessions.
+Either way, reflection and open communication are key to your progress.

 Hypnotherapy FAQs